Formatting Reference

 Getting Started

-...## Next Steps 1. **Customize** `src/config.ts` 2. **Write** your first post 3. **Explore** [[Markdown Features]] 4. **Set up** Obsidian vault workflow 5. **Deploy** and share Your modular Astro blog is ready...
+...## Next Steps 1. **Customize** `src/config.ts` 2. **Write** your first post 3. **Explore** [[Formatting Reference]] 4. **Set up** Obsidian vault workflow 5. **Deploy** and share Your modular Astro blog is ready...